MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-new-module.md

 > [!NOTE]
 > Your environment must have the correct symbols.
 Go get those, in Visual Studio Code, press **F1**, and then choose **AL: Download Symbols**.
 Also, make a note of the **server** and **serverInstance** settings.
 You will add that information to the launch.json file.

-## Example
+## Create a New Module
-This is an example of a contribution for a new module.
-The example is based on a module that was already added, the XmlWriter module.
-That contribution added a wrapper module to provide support for the XmlWriter.
-These changes are already published in the AlAppExtensions repository.
-The pull request that we will be recreating is available here: [Pull Request 7876](https://github.com/microsoft/ALAppExtensions/pull/7876).
-Let's take a look at what it took to create this pull request.
+The following sections provide an example of how to contribute a new module.
+The example is based on the XmlWriter module, which is published in the AlAppExtensions repository.
+That contribution added a wrapper module to provide support for the XmlWriter, and the steps in this topic will recreate the pull request for the XmlWriter module.
+If you want to view the original pull request, it's available here: [Pull Request 7876](https://github.com/microsoft/ALAppExtensions/pull/7876).

 ### Set Up Visual Studio Code for Module Development
 Open the **launch.json**, file and update the **server**, **serverInstance**, and **authentication** settings, as described in [Set Up Your Development Environment](devenv-set-up-an-environment.md).